IKIM-Essen/ClusterDocs/README.md

 asking readers to fill documentation placeholders.

 Managed Nextflow-to-Slurm support is documented as **not yet released**.
-The planned contract uses a pinned `rcc-nextflow` launcher on an approved submission host, Slurm for every scientific task, shared persistent work state for `-resume`, explicit node-local task scratch, and Apptainer on workers.
+The planned contract uses a pinned `rcc-nextflow` launcher on an RCC interactive node (a `shellhost`), Slurm for every scientific task, shared persistent work state for `-resume`, explicit node-local task scratch, and Apptainer on workers.
 The site does not claim this service is live while its infrastructure role remains disabled and digest approval and acceptance are outstanding.